Frances Dias: After the war

 Following the disbandment of the WASP, Dias Gustavson was married to Mervin Nesbitt (Gus) Gustavson on January 12, 1958.
-The two had met in the 1930's when "Gus" served as her uncle's flight instructor.
-They were married for twenty six years and lived primary in Newman, Nevada and Merced, California, until his death on January 17, 1985.
+The two had met in the 1930s when "Gus" served as her uncle's flight instructor.
+They were married for twenty seven years and lived primary in Newman, Nevada and Merced, California, until his death on January 17, 1985.
 Together they operated the single airport in Fallon, Nevada until 1977, when Mervin "Gus" Gustavson suffered a stroke.

 Other flying endeavors

 Frances Dias Gustavson was inducted as a member of the San Joaquin Valley chapter of The Ninety Nines and the OX5 Aviation Pioneers.
 Years after the war, Dias flew both commercially and as an Aerobatic pilot with Tex Rankin Airshow.
-In the late 1950's and early 1960's, she served at least 8 Years as an official timer at the finish, route surveyor, and chairman for the All Woman Transcontinental Air Race, hosted by the Ninety Nines.
+In the late 1950s and early 1960s, she served at least 8 years as an official timer at the finish, route surveyor, and chairman for the All Woman Transcontinental Air Race, hosted by the Ninety Nines.

 Death

-Frances Dias Gustavson died February 5, 1994 at the age of 77.
-She was buried in Hills Ferry Cemetery, in Newman California.
+Frances Dias Gustavson died February 5, 1994, at the age of 77.
+She was buried in Hills Ferry Cemetery, in Newman, California.